-Output Configuration At- Type Meaning

-tribute

-oiio:dither int If nonzero and outputting UINT8 values in the file from a source of

-higher bit depth, will add a small amount of random dither to combat

-the appearance of banding.
+Output Configuration Attribute Type Meaning oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding.

 • WebP only supports 3-channel (RGB) or 4-channel (RGBA) images and must be 8-bit unsigned integer pixel values (uint8).